 We define an aggressive strategy as one which consists of placing many bids in rapid succession to preceding bids.
 Specifically, let the response time for a bid be the number of seconds since the preceding bid.
-Aggression should be inversely proportional to response time and proportional to the number of bids a bidder has placed within an auction.
+Aggression should be inversely proportional to response time and proportional to the number of bids a bidder places within an auction.
 Hence we define the aggression of a bidder in a given auction as:

-$$Aggression = \frac{\text{Number of bids}}{\text{Average response time (seconds/bid)}}.$$ (48)
+$$Aggression = \frac{\text{Number of bids}}{\text{Average response time (seconds/bid)}}.$$ (49)

-To investigate whether aggressive bidding is a successful strategy we look at the traces of 3,026 "NailBiter" auctions (Swoopo auctions which do not permit the use of automated bids by a "Bid-Butler") in our TRACE dataset.
-Figure 20(a) displays the empirical CCDF of aggression across all bidders and for three classes of strategies:
+To investigate whether aggressive bidding is a successful strategy we look at the traces of 3,026 complete (no missing bids) "NailBiter" auctions (Swoopo auctions which do not permit the use of automated bids by a "BidButler") in our TRACE dataset.
+Figure 21(a) displays the empirical CCDF of aggression across all bidders and for three classes of strategies: